-Malaysia's Mahathir, 92, to be sworn in as prime minister after historic poll win
+Malaysian leader Mahathir won't be sworn in as prime minister on Thursday

 Malaysia’s currency weakened in offshore trading on Thursday, with the ringgit one-month non-deliverable forward falling 1.7 pct.
 The U.S.-traded iShares MSCI Malaysia ETF fell 6 percent.

-The national stock market will be closed on Thursday and Friday after Mahathir declared a public holiday, but the ringgit currency weakened in offshore trading.
+The national stock market was closed on Thursday and Friday after Mahathir declared a public holiday, but the ringgit currency weakened in offshore trading.

 Mahathir’s alliance, which counts on urban votes and support from the minority ethnic Chinese and Indian communities, had hoped the veteran Malay leader would win over voters usually loyal to BN.
 That strategy appeared to have paid off.